 The piece is not captured.

-6. The objective for the king's side is to move the king to any edge square.
-In that case, the king has escaped and his side wins.
+If the king reaches the edge the king has escaped and his side wins.

 The king's side wins.

-6a.
-Except on the Brandubh 7x7 board, where the objective for the king's side is to move the king to any corner square, in which case the king has escaped and his side wins.
+If the king reaches any corner square, the king has escaped and his side wins.

-7a.
-The attackers win if they can capture the king before he escapes.
-The king is captured like all other pieces, except when he is on the throne or on one of the four squares next to the throne.
+The king is captured like all other pieces, except when he is on or next to the throne.

-When the king is on the throne, the attackers must surround him in all four cardinal points.
+On the throne, the attackers must surround him on all four cardinal points.

 The king is captured.